algao1/blurb/content/posts/kv_store.md

 For our implementation, we'll be using a log structured merge tree (or LSM tree).
 It is a data structure that is comprised of two other data structures, **memtables** (an in-memory data structure that stores key-value pairs) which exists strictly in memory, and **SSTables** (sorted strings tables, which we'll explore later) which exists strictly on disk.

-The memtables are kept in the first layer of the tree, sorted in chronological order.
+The memtables are kept in the first layer of the tree, and sorted in chronological order.
 Similarly, the SSTables are divided into different layers from newest to oldest.

 ![LSM Tree](/blurb/img/lsm_tree.png)

-This setup allows all our writes to be sequential since we're always writing to the latest table (which is really fast!), and have decent read speeds.
+This setup allows our writes to be sequential since we can just write to the latest table, and append new ones as they fill up (which makes it fast!).

 ```go
 // lsm_tree.go